kiosion/toru/README.md

 - solarized

 #### Border radius

-The border radius of the embed can be specified as an integer using `borderRadius=<radius>`
+The border radius of the embed can be specified as an integer with `border_radius=<int>`

 #### Cover radius

-The border radius of the album art can be specified as an integer using `coverRadius=<radius>`
+The border radius of the album art can be specified as an integer with `cover_radius=<int>`

 #### Response type
 There are two response types: 'json' for the raw JSON response, or 'embed' / unspecified for the embed (default).
-These can be specified as a string using `res=<type>`
+These can be specified as a string with `res=<str>`

 #### Custom SVG asset

-You can alternativly specify a custom SVG asset using `url=<svg url>`.
+You can alternativly specify a custom SVG asset with `svg_url=<str>`.
 Toru will fill in the artist name, track title, album title, and cover art resource using the following template strings:
-- Cover art -> `${image}` (should be the 'src' attr, as it's a b64-encoded image string)
+- Cover art -> `${cover_art}` (should be the 'src' attr, as it's sent as a b64-encoded image string)
 - Artist -> `${artist}`
 - Album -> `${album}`
 - Track -> `${title}`

-## Building 🔨
+## Building / Testing 🔨
+- Clone the repo

-- `npm i` to install all dependancies and dev tools
+- `mix local.hex --if-missing --force && mix local.rebar --force` to install Hex and Rebar3
+- `mix deps.get` to pull & compile dependencies
-- Create an .env file in the root directory, and provide a last.fm API key + secret
+- Make sure you have a `.env` file in the project root, with `LFM_API_KEY` set to your last.fm API key
-- Then:
-	- `npm run dev` to build + run for development
-	- `npm run build`, then `npm run serve` if building for production
-- Built JS files are saved to ./dist, and the app is served at localhost:3000
+- `make dev` to run in dev mode, `make prod` to build a release docker image, or `make test` to run all unit tests

-## Contribute ✍️
+## Contributing 🤝
-If you're knowledgeable with Node.js, Express.js, Typescript, or working on similar projects, feel free to contribute!
+Feel free to open an issue or PR if you have suggestions or find any bugs!